 January 27, 2013

-Although almost all the most common words in English came from Anglo-Saxon (a language related to German and Dutch), much of its academic, scientific, and technical vocabulary (over 3/4 of the words on the Academic Word List), is from Greek and Latin (the language of ancient Rome.)
-Many common idioms in English also originated with them.
+Although almost all the really common words in English come from Anglo-Saxon (a language related to Dutch), much of its academic, scientific, and technical vocabulary is from Greek and Latin (the language of ancient Rome.)
+In fact, over 3/4 of the words on the Academic Word List are originally from Latin or Greek-- as are many of our common idioms and sayings.

-Western civilization also owes a lot to the efforts of the ancient Greeks and Romans.
-This issue has several readings-- a long article and two quite short ones for balance-- that give a little sense of ancient and classical Greek and Roman culture.
-They mention some of the words, skills, and concepts that the world has inherited from them: the idea & ideals of civic duty, citizenship, participatory democracy and a republic.
-Classical Greece and Rome also laid the foundations for western science, medicine, education, and the competitive sports of the Olympic Games.
+For the 2 week's activities in this newsletter, we have a long article and two short ones that explain a little about classical Greek and Roman culture.
+They mention some of the words and concepts that the world has inherited from them: the ideals of civic duty, citizenship, participatory democracy, and republican government.
+Classical Greece and Rome also laid the foundations for western science, medicine, education, and even the competitive sports of the Olympic Games.

-In California, and I suspect in most states and most of the English-speaking world, our children study Greek and Roman mythology in their English classes for much of a year because of all the cultural references.
-English literature-- poetry, drama, fiction, and essays-- from Shakespeare to the Enlightenment and even to the present -- is full of such references.
+In California, and I suspect in most states and much of the English-speaking world, children study Greek and Roman mythology in their English classes for much of a year because of all the cultural references.
+English literature (poetry, drama, fiction, and essays) from Shakespeare to the Enlightenment and on, is full of such references.

-For the first Tuesday and Wednesday I suggest a long but very helpful reading on ancient Greek history and culture.
-Thursday there is some background on common Greek roots of English words.
-Friday there is a crossword puzzle to practice all this issue’s vocabulary.
-(If you prefer, study the words on the Classical Roots page first and do the crossword next Tuesday.)
+Start with a long but very helpful article on ancient Greek history and culture, then some background on common Greek roots of English words.
+Finally, try a crossword puzzle to practice all this issue’s vocabulary.
+(If you prefer, study the words on the Classical Roots page first and do the crossword next week.)

 ambiguous, analogous, assume, classical, concentration, consistent, consumer, dominate, emerge, enormous, ideology, logic, military, normal, norms, persistent, philosophers, physical, precise, rational, scope, successor, theory, thesis, whereas

-One extra explanation for this issue: All the words above, except one, have Greek or Latin roots and are explained in the lessons below.
+One extra explanation: All the words above, except one, have Greek or Latin roots and are explained in the lessons below.
 This seems to be the best place to explain how to use ‘whereas,’ which comes from old English.
 ‘Whereas’ is a (less common, rather formal) conjunction showing contrast or difference.
 It’s used like ‘but,’ ’however,’ or ‘while.’
 (Sometimes in legal documents it introduces each section and means ‘since.’)

 Here’s an example using it the ‘normal’ way: “Southern California is often sunny even in winter, whereas Oregon and Washington are often dark and rainy then.”